zjffun/vscode-snippets-manager/README.md

 ### Edit snippets

-Open `.code-snippets` in Snippets Editor.
+Open `*.code-snippets` in Snippets Editor.

+You can right-click `*.code-snippets` file then left-click the `Open Whit...` option to select other editors to open `*.code-snippets` file or set the default editor to open `*.code-snippets` file.

 ![feature edit](images/edit.gif)